silvative/pf2e-exploration-effects/readme.md

 # Features

-## Exploration Effects

-**How to use:**

-The effects do not need to be exported from compendiums to the items tab.
+The effects used by this module do not need to be exported from compendiums to the items tab.
 Instead, there are two ways you can apply them to your characters.
 - Individual effects can be dragged from the compendium to the macro bar.
 This will create a macro that will toggle the condition on a selected token when run.
 This is functionality provided by the core system.
-Use the macro a second time to remove the effect.
+You can use the macro a second time to remove the effect.
 - Alternatively, you can use the provided Exploration Effects macro to open the compendium and drag one from there, allowing you to select any exploration activity while only using one macro slot.
 Remove the effect from the effects tab or the effects bar at the top right.
 The module also includes macros for several different types of light source.
 You can use them as templates, modifying the colour and animations to suit your character's flavour.

-If you don't want to keep the module enabled, you can make a copy of the compendiums to your world before you disable it to continue using the effects without needing to import them.
+If you don't want to keep the module enabled, you can make a copy of the compendiums to your world before you disable it to continue using the features without needing to import them.

-**Automation:**
+## Exploration Effects

 Each effect includes no automation.
 This is because of the nature of these activities, which rely heavily on GM fiat and do not really take effect automatically.
 Instead, each one contains a link to the activity it relates to.
 You can send the effect to chat through your character sheet's effects tab to share them with other users.